 Dullingham Flower Club

-Thursday 10th May, 8.00 pm, Taylor Hall, Dullingham.
-A demonstration by Caitlin Miller entitled 'Flower Bar'.
+Thursday 14th June, 8.00 pm, Taylor Hall, Dullingham.
+A demonstration by David Wright entitled 'All things bright and beautiful'.
 Admission £5.00 to include refreshments.

 Saxon Street Camera Club

 Saxon Street Camera Club meets the last Thursday in the month, 7.00 - 9.00 pm at Saxon Street Methodist Church.
 For more information, please see the Woodditton village website www.wood-ditton.org.uk